Aubrey Chernick has a passion for innovation and helping our youth.

 The Chernicks have also supported the Hobart Shakespeareans Program as well as the Carson Scholars Fund, which “awards students who have embraced high levels of academic excellence and community service with $1,000 college scholarships.”
 In 2014, Carson Scholars awarded Chernick with the Leadership Award for “positively impacting society with innovative ideas, accomplishments, and philosophies.”

-Currently, Chernick is focused on giving back to the next generation of entrepreneurs by introducing them to new ways to raise capital for their businesses via equity crowdfunding.
-His latest venture, NextGen Crowdfunding, is the go-to place on the Web where they can educate themselves on the latest application of these critical fund-raising programs.
+Chernick also has a passion for giving back to the next generation of entrepreneurs.
+He previously worked to introduce young entrepreneurs to new ways to raise capital for their businesses via equity crowdfunding.
+His NextGen Crowdfunding venture was the go-to place on the Web where they could educate themselves on the latest application of these critical fund-raising programs.